allisonburtch/consultancy/index.md

 ### We believe that humanity is on the verge of many possible futures.

-### We help teams of people build better futures for all of us.
+### We help teams of people build inspiring products.

 ### We thrive on the difficult and have the range to hold space for complicated projects.
 <br>